cirosantilli/cirosantilli.github.io/current.md

 I am investing full time on what I believe will be the future of education by:

-- hacking the best open source GitHub clone, [Gitlab](https://github.com/gitlabhq/gitlabhq), to adapt it to education.
+- hacking the best open source GitHub clone, [Gitlab](https://github.com/gitlabhq/gitlabhq) ([GitHub top 30 by stars](https://github.com/search?p=3&q=stars%3A%3E10000&ref=searchresults&type=Repositories), [6 people working full time with service revenue](https://www.gitlab.com/about/) as of 2014-02), to adapt it to textbook development and class management.

     My fork with a detailed idea explanation: <https://github.com/cirosantilli/gitlab-elearn>

+I am also considering:

 - hacking open source tools that Github uses for [GitHub Pages](http://pages.github.com) such as [Jekyll](https://github.com/jekyll/jekyll/) and its supported markup engines like [Kramdown](https://github.com/gettalong/kramdown).

 I intend to pursue those projects either by:

-- joining a company which does similar things
+- joining a company which does similar things or [other things that interest me](/interests)
 - creating my own company if none is up to it

+I can relocate anywhere and work for any wage that allows me to survive.